 Overall, regardless of the frame rate content, the 120 Hz refresh rate makes the picture viewing experience smoother.
 Whether you’re following 24p Blu-Ray, 24p satellite box, or 60p signal movies from Netflix, both the X950G and the Sony X900F have excellent 120 Hz motion handling due to the screen refresh rate.

 The ability to deliver high dynamic range (HDR) content is a must for modern screens, and fortunately, these two Sony series models provide an excellent HDR experience and color mapping.
+It is almost similar to the Q60A series flatscreen TVs made by Samsung.

 It has been mentioned that these model options have a wide color gamut and a superb contrast ratio.
 With the color mapping, high dynamic range images are a bit more accurate and detailed compared to lower-end options.
 The blacks on the screen are also deep, making the shadows color mapping pop a bit more as well.